The Undercut: The Perfect Hair for Playful Rebels

 The undercut trend was started in the 1980s.
 Sections of the hair are cut razor-short while the hair on top remains long.
 You can easily explain it to your hair stylist: "Everything off on the side and nothing off the top, please!"

 Only a few years ago, undercuts and sidecuts were associated with the punk, metal and gothic underground scene.
-Today, undercut hair styles are almost part of the mainstream; well, the former rebel haircut is at least clubbable now.
-In an undercut, a several inches wide lane of hair is shaved above the ears and around the head like in an extreme military haircut.
+Today, undercut hairstyles are almost part of the mainstream; well, the former rebel haircut is at least clubbable now.
+In an undercut, a lane of hair several inches wide is shaved above the ears and around the head like in an extreme military haircut.
 Only the top hair remains standing.
-For a sidecut only a patch of side hair above the ear is shaved.
+For a sidecut, only a patch of side hair above the ear is shaved.
 The model Alice Dellal was one of the trailblazers for undercuts.